 I used these tiny glass jars and labeled them with my Cricut cutting machine.
 Then filled each one with rice, flour, and sugar.
 (These are the exact jars I used.)

 DIY Dollhouse accessories for the bathroom

-- Bath mat- Just like the other 2 rugs in the dollhouse, the bath mat is from the same IKEA table runner.
-I simply frayed the edges of the rub by pulling out a few threads.
+Just like the other 2 rugs in the dollhouse, the bath mat is from the same IKEA table runner my friend Kate gave me.
+I simply frayed the edges of the rug by pulling out a few threads.

-If you want more information on painting the actual dollhouse, check out this IKEA dollhouse makeover post.
+If you want more information and the exact colors I used to paint the actual dollhouse, check out this IKEA dollhouse makeover post.
 Have you ever made dollhouse accessories?
 I’d love to hear…